kjs452/KennysOpenDSKY/README.md

 symbols will be global (and can be referenced in the KennysOpenDSY.cpp file to add to the Verb[] dispatch table).

+Scope brackets allow for the use of common label names in many places without having to invent different label names that are unique.

+Scope brackets cannot be nested.

 ### Directives
-The three directives are `DATA8`, `DATA16` and 'DEFINE'.
+The assembler supports three directives: `DATA8`, `DATA16` and 'DEFINE'.

 ```
+        DEFINE MaxVal = 100
+        DEFINE JUNK   = 0x45

         DATA8       0xFF
         DATA8       0x1F
+        DATA8       -120
+Foo:    DATA8       111
         DATA16      SomeLabel
+        DATA16      0x1234
+        DATA16      65000
-        DEFINE MaxVal = 100
+        DATA8       MaxVal
-        DEFINE JUNK   = 0x45
 ```

 The `DATA` directives compile raw data into the Program instruction stream.
 This can be used to implement lookup tables.
 The `DEFINE` directive associates a value with a symbol.
-For example instead of using `100` in your assembly code you can say `MaxVal`.
+For example instead of using `100` in your assembly code you can say `MaxVal`. `DATA` directives may be preceeded by a label.
+I.e., **Foo**.

 ### Instruction Mnemonic Suffixes